 There are definitely a few that stick out more than others, but we were hoping for some obscure selections – and we definitely got them!
 We asked you for your suggestions on social media, and here are the six most popular choices!

 For years, Wigan Warriors were simply invincible in the Challenge Cup.
 Eight years in row the Warriors were cup winners, and they went an astonishing 43 games without losing.
 Few expected the run to stop at 43 – but one afternoon at The Willows brought a historic run to an abrupt end.
 Scott Naylor starred with two tries, and afterwards, Salford coach Andy Gregory declared: “I’m not saying we’ll win the cup… but we’ve a better chance than Wigan.”

 Perhaps the biggest Rugby League upset in the history of the game?
-Eight years later the Eagles would actually win the cup, but before that great upset of their own, they were very much the victim of a real shock.
+Two years earlier the Eagles had actually won the cup, but here, after that great upset of their own, they were very much the victim of a real shock.
 The amateur side were given no chance whatsoever of progressing against their much higher-ranked opponents, but a narrow win at the Don Valley Stadium created a little touch of history for Thornhill.